yandex-cloud/yc-solution-library-for-aws/Kubernetes and route53/Readme.md

 Test the WWW record from different resolver addresses:

-1) You can use a Google DNS IP address as the US resolver: 8.8.8.8.
+1) You can use a Google DNS IP address to emulate US client : 8.8.8.8.
-2) You can use a Yandex IP address as the RU resolver: 87.250.250.1.
+2) You can use a Yandex IP address to emulate RU client: 87.250.250.1.